Pretrial Diversion in Fort Walton Beach

 - It is guaranteed that your case will be dismissed.

-- If you decide not to complete diversion, you can simply go back on the docket and start over.
+- If you do not complete diversion, you can simply go back on the docket and start over.

 Some charges—DUI charges, for instance—are not eligible for diversion.
 If you have a prior criminal record, it is harder to get diversion (but not impossible).
 Sexual Crimes are not eligible for diversion.
 Certain crimes of violence are not eligible either.